 Kelsey: I feel really good about it.
 It definitely felt unrealistic.
 It didn’t feel like it was actually going to feel like that much progress, but now I realize those 22 lbs are gone and they’re never coming back.
 Going forward, I’m working on a different 22 lbs and that does feel like progress.

 I mean, I guess I don’t know!
 But I feel like the changes we made – the baby steps – are really sustainable and I won’t let it come back.
 I don’t want to!
 I don’t want to go backwards.
-I just held a 20 lb weight and it’s going to stay in that form – not on my body (laughs!).
+I just held a 20 lb weight and it’s going to stay in that form – not on my body (laughs).

 That baby steps work.
 And you don’t have to do anything scary on day 1.
 You have to figure out what you’re scared of and take baby steps.
-At least that’s what worked for me.